Legacy System Migration: Moving to Modern Technology Without Pain

-The key to a successful transformation is to find a way to slowly, piece by piece, replace your existing systems with newer systems, that closely match the business need and give you a competitive edge.
-We would typically recommend starting by identifying an existing system in need of replacement, or a new system that needs to logic or information that is only present in your legacy systems.
-In this article, it is proposed that you host your new system on a scalable, robust cloud platform such as Microsoft Azure or Amazon AWS, but it would be possible to implement this approach entirely in house.
+The key to a successful legacy system transformation is to find a way to slowly, replace your existing systems piece by piece with newer systems, that closely match the business need and give you a competitive edge.
+We would typically recommend starting by identifying an existing system in need of replacement, or a new system that needs logic or information that is only present in your legacy systems.
+In this article, it is proposed that you host your new system on a scalable, robust cloud platform such as Microsoft Azure or Amazon AWS.
+Still, it would be possible to implement this approach entirely in-house.

 The Enterprise Service Bus

 The diagram above shows how a Service Bus can be used to organise asynchronous (or synchronous) communication between system components.
 In this example, three new business-focused services are exposed in the cloud platform.
 These could be services such as a Sales service, a Debt Management service, a Customer Information service etc. They are technology services defined in terms of the business that is using them rather than technology-focused services that will never be valued or understood by business people.
 A “service” in this sense could be a RESTful web service that allows orders to be taken from web applications or mobile applications, for example.

 There are other technical options available for service implementation, but this example suffices for illustration.
 The services are accessed by web applications, mobile applications and whatever else needs access to them, all using modern, decoupled communication.
 Services can be re-used by a multitude of applications, both internal and external to the business.
 Services are generally small and focused around satisfying a single business need.
 Keeping the services small makes them easier to change as the business changes, easier to test, lower in cost to maintain, plus many other benefits.